-First of all, when you have a home and family, you do not want to worry about pests invading your home.
-Silverfish are in a family of pests that can wreak havoc on your household.
-Silverfish are creatures that can cause damage to homes.
-They have a diet that makes a household’s food source seem tantalizing to the pest.
-An educated consumer, along with a pest control company such as U.S. Pest, can help keep silverfish targeted and removed from households.
+When you have a home and family, you do not want to worry about pests invading your home.
+Silverfish are in a family of pests that can cause cosmetic damage to your home.
+With the help of a skilled pest control company such as U.S. Pest, you can make sure silverfish are targeted and removed from your home.

-Wikipedia describes the silverfish, its size, and its diet.
-The silverfish are small, wingless insects.
-Silverfish have a silvery, light color (grey), combined with a fish like appearance of its movements.
-Silverfish are nocturnal insects, and they are 13-25mm long.
-They tend to avoid light and they enjoy areas of humidity between 75 percent and 95 percent.
-Did you know that silverfish can lay up to 60 eggs at once?
-The egg of a silverfish can take between two weeks and two months to hatch.
+Silverfish are small, wingless insects with a silvery, light grey color, and fish-like movements.
+They are nocturnal insects, tend to avoid light and enjoy areas of humidity between 75 percent and 95 percent.
+Silverfish can lay up to 60 eggs at once and each egg can take between two weeks and two months to hatch.

 Where are Silverfish commonly found in Tennessee homes?